A German lift manufacturer was quoted in the Financial Times this week talking about future sources of demand for its products:

 Software eating the world

 Where to start?
-The heady growth of innumerable software firms and tech platforms over the past three decades showed the trend to investors long before most of us had advanced beyond Microsoft’s Word, Excel, and Internet Explorer.
-An interesting case is Amazon’s AWS service.
-When Amazon started offering on-demand cloud computing infrastructure a few years after the dotcom crash, I saw that big in-house office IT departments were in trouble.
+The heady growth of innumerable software firms and tech platforms over the past three decades showed the trend to investors long before most other folk had got passed Microsoft’s Word, Excel, and Internet Explorer.
+An especially interesting case is Amazon’s AWS service.
+When Amazon started offering on-demand cloud computing infrastructure a few years after the dotcom crash, I could see that big in-house office IT departments were in trouble.

 Influencer economy